NarrativeTeam/exifyay/README.md

 and Linux.

 ## Checking for memory leaks
 We use [Valgrind][valgrind] and Python built with `--with-valgrind` on test scripts and make sure that no directly nor indirectly lost memory is reported.
-Possibly lost memory is reported, however, but our sanity check is remove all libexif unref calls and such and verify that the possibly lost memory is unchanged.
+Possibly lost memory is reported, however, but our sanity check is to remove all libexif unref calls and such and verify that the possibly lost memory value is unchanged.

+# Correctness
+We verify that running the same operations on the same data more than once do not change it.
+We also verify that outputs can be parsed with tools like [ExifTool][exiftool]

 ## Licenses
  * exifyay (LGPL v3)